 Tesla Motors, the standout EV maker, has created a winning strategy for developing battery solutions.
 This is a key issue for all EV manufacturers since batteries are the most expensive part of the vehicle.
 Older and cheaper battery technologies, like Nickel Metal Hydride, result in shorter range and longer recharge times.
 Unlike other car manufacturers, Tesla made the bold choice to take the Li-ion route early on.
-They have taken advantage of Li-ion’s potential through a modular battery design.This means that their cars exhibit gas engine-like performance, design flexibility and the fastest charge times available.
+They have taken advantage of Li-ion’s potential through a modular battery design.This means that their cars exhibit gas engine-like performance, battery pack design software flexibility and the fastest charge times available.

 Guided by Elon Musk's mantras of simplification and modular design, Tesla has created a novel technique for their battery technology.
 They dropped bulky and expensive "bespoke" battery designs that reminded me of ones I struggled with on my smartphone projects.
 Their breakout product, the Model S luxury sports hatchback, set the stage for their brilliant design approach.
 Tesla decided to base their work around a single off-the-shelf unit, the “18650” size cell.
 To build the Model S battery, they wired hundreds of them into one flat slab-shaped pack.
 This shape was chosen so that the battery could sandwich into the car’s floorplan, effectively merging with the frame.
 This approach allowed them to achieve the capacity and performance they wanted, without the commitment of developing a custom battery.

 Fast recharging is just one additional plus with Lithium Ion cells.
 Tesla’s SuperCharger system, shown here, can provide 100 miles of range on 30 minutes of charging.
 Image credit: Taina Sohlman/shutterstock.com